Lisette Model: First photographs

 Model bought her first enlarger and camera when she went to Italy.
 She had little training or interest in photography initially; it was Olga who taught her the basics of photographic technique.
 Model was most interested in the darkroom process, and wanted to become a darkroom technician.
 She used her sister as a subject to start her photography.
 Model claimed that "I just picked up a camera without any kind of ambition to be good or bad", but her friends from Vienna and Paris would go on to say that she had high standards for herself and a strong desire to excel at whatever she did.
 She also stated that the only lesson she ever got in photography, other than from her sister, was from Rogi André, who told her "Never photograph anything you are not passionately interested in", a quote she would rework later and become well-known for in her teaching career: "Shoot from the gut".
 André showed Model how to use the Rolleiflex, expanding her practice.

-Her decision to become a professional photographer came from a conversation in late 1933 or early 1934 with a fellow Viennese émigré and former student of Schönberg, Hanns Eisler (who had previously fled Germany once Hitler came into power).
+Her decision to become a professional photographer came from a conversation in late 1933 or early 1934 with a fellow Viennese émigré and former student of Schoenberg, Hanns Eisler (who had previously fled Germany once Hitler came into power).
 He warned her about the need to survive during a time of high political tension, pushing her to earn a living by photographing.
 Visiting her mother in Nice in 1934, Model took her camera out on the Promenade des Anglais and made a series of portraits – published in 1935 in the leftist magazine Regards – which are still among her most widely reproduced and exhibited images.
 These close-cropped, often clandestine portraits of the local privileged class already bore what would become her signature style: close-up, unsentimental and unretouched expositions of vanity, insecurity and loneliness.
 Model's compositions and closeness to her subjects were achieved by enlarging and cropping her negatives in the darkroom.
-Additionally, her use of a 2 1/4 inch square negative and larger print size were stylistic choices considered unique at a time when a proliferation of street photographers were embracing what was called the minicam.
+Additionally, her use of a 2 1/4 inch square negative and larger print size were stylistic choices considered unique at a time when a proliferation of street photographers were embracing what was called the miniature camera (35 mm film camera).
 Later examination of her negatives by archivists reveals that the uncropped images include much of the subjects' physical surroundings.
 Model's edits in the darkroom eliminate those distractions, tightening the focus on the person and excluding extraneous background information.
 After the publication of the Promenade des Anglais images, or the "Riviera" series, Model resumed her Paris street photography practice, this time focusing on the poor.